MakisThomas/laravel-db-language/readme.md

 # Laravel DB Language

-This package gives you an easy way to generate automatically all language fields on database, using Laravel command.
+This package gives you an easy way to generate automatically all language fields on database, using Laravel 5 command.
 If you have on database fields like `body_en` and you want to create new like `body_it` you can use this package to create it.

 ### Installing

-A step by step series of examples that tell you have to get a development env running

-Say what the step will be
+First, pull in the package through Composer.

 ```
-Give the example
+"require": {
+    "makth/laravel-db-language": "~1.4"
+}
 ```

-And repeat
+And then include the service provider within `config/app.php`.

 ```
-until finished
+Makth\DbLanguage\DbLanguageServiceProvider::class
 ```

-End with an example of getting some data out of the system or using it for a little demo

 ### Usage